Project Towards No Drug Abuse

 This report summarizes outcomes data from Fiscal Year 2014 (July 2013-June 2014) of TND implementations funded by PCCD.

 - Pennsylvania Project TND Outcomes Reports for Fiscal Year 2013

 This report summarizes outcomes data from Fiscal Year 2013 (July 2012-June 2013) from three TND implementations funded by PCCD.

-Find out by using this new Project TND Readiness Checklist
+Find out by using this Readiness Checklist and check out these two resources:

 This test should be administered at the beginning of the first TND lesson.